gcc-mirror/gcc/gcc/config/aarch64/aarch64-sve.md

 ;;
 ;; For unpacked vectors, it doesn't really matter whether SEL uses the ;; the container size or the element size.
-If SEL used the container size, ;; it would ignore undefined bits of the predicate but would copy the ;; upper (undefined) bits of each container along with the defined bits.
-;; If SEL used the element size, it would use undefined bits of the predicate ;; to select between undefined elements in each input vector.
-Thus the only ;; difference is whether the undefined bits in a container always come from ;; the same input as the defined bits, or whether the choice can vary ;; independently of the defined bits.
+If SEL used the container size, ;; it would would copy the upper (undefined) bits of each container along ;; with the corresponding defined bits.
+If SEL used the element size, ;; it would use separate predicate bits to select between the undefined ;; elements in each input vector; these seperate predicate bits might ;; themselves be undefined, depending on the mode of the predicate.
 ;;
+;; Thus the only difference is whether the undefined bits in a container ;; always come from the same input as the defined bits, or whether the ;; choice can vary independently of the defined bits.
+;;
 ;; For the other instructions, using the element size is more natural, ;; so we do that for SEL as well.
+;;
 (define_insn "*vcond_mask_<mode><vpred>"
   [(set (match_operand:SVE_ALL 0 "register_operand")
 	(unspec:SVE_ALL
-	  [(match_operand:<VPRED> 3 "register_operand")
+	  [(match_operand:<VPRED> 3 "aarch64_predicate_operand")
 	   (match_operand:SVE_ALL 1 "aarch64_sve_reg_or_dup_imm")
 	   (match_operand:SVE_ALL 2 "aarch64_simd_reg_or_zero")]
 	  UNSPEC_SEL))]